-The Q Exactive UHMR can release intact membrane protein assemblies in the source region of the mass spectrometer (as opposed to the HCD cell in its predecessor) through a process called ‘in-source trapping.’
+The Q Exactive UHMR mass spectrometer can release intact membrane protein assemblies in the source region of the mass spectrometer (as opposed to the HCD cell in its predecessor) through a process called ‘in-source trapping.’
 This process not only enables desolvation of noncovalent protein complexes, but also reduces their kinetic energy which improves their transmission through the bent flatapole.
-Lastly, the Q Exactive UHMR’s quadrupole mass filter has ultrahigh precursor selection capability.
+Lastly, the Q Exactive UHMR mass spectrometer’s quadrupole mass filter has ultrahigh precursor selection capability.
 Hence, the quadrupole can select up to m/z 25,000 ions for selection ion monitoring (SIM) and MS/MS experiments.

-Dr. Albert Heck at Utrecht University has used both the Exactive Plus EMR Orbitrap and the Q Exactive UHMR Orbitrap Mass Spectrometer.
+Dr. Albert Heck at Utrecht University has used both the Exactive Plus EMR mass spectrometer and the Q Exactive UHMR mass spectrometer.
 The Heck lab develops mass spectrometry methods for the structural characterization of proteins but also for better understanding protein complexes and their interactions.
 Dr. Heck does call out two additional primary benefits of the Q Exactive UHMR Orbitrap Mass Spectrometer below.

 “With the introduction, this year of the Q Exactive UHMR, it’s really been a game changer for, I think, mostly two reasons.
 First, the sensitivity in the mass resolution has increased a lot.
 We can now record in a matter of seconds or let’s say minutes.
 So, we use much less sample, and the data looks therefore also better.
 Another major benefit is that we can do now, MS/MS and pseudo-MS3 on the Q Exactive UHMR, even on these very large protein assemblies, and that’s really a key benefit for identification and analysis of protein assemblies.”

-Do check out this NCBI publication by Utrecht University which talks about these benefits in more detail.
-If you are interested to learn more about the Q Exactive UHMR Orbitrap Mass Spectrometer, stop by the Thermo Fisher Scientific Booth 708 at ASMS this year if you are visiting.
+Do check out this Nature Methods publication by Utrecht University which talks about these benefits in more detail.
+If you are interested to learn more about the Q Exactive UHMR mass spectrometer, stop by the Thermo Fisher Scientific Booth 708 at ASMS this year if you are visiting.

 As I mentioned in my most recent blog post, Thermo Fisher Scientific does offer a program where you can trade in your existing LC-MS instrument for an applied discount towards a new Thermo Scientific™ LC-MS system.
 Additionally, you have the option to purchase factory-certified mass spectrometers which have been fully reconditioned at our centers.
 These mass spectrometers also come with a one year warranty and are supported by Unity Lab Services (ULS).